plausible/website/_posts/2020-07-30-how-we-bootstrapped-our-startup-from-400-to-2-750-mrr-in-135-days-without-ads.md

 slug: startup-marketing
 date: 2020-07-30T09:50:49.726Z
 author: marko-saric
+image: /uploads/startup-marketing.png
+image-alt: How we bootstrapped our startup
 ---
 The last few months have been remarkable for Plausible Analytics.
 We got more than 180,000 visitors in this period which is a 2,200% increase compared to the prior period.
 We also saw a 980% increase in trial signups and a 690% increase in subscribers.